Skip to content

 • blurred accountabilities

-• the failure to evolve it as the project moved from design to construction
+• failing to evolve as the project moved from design to construction

-• the lack of protection from political interference
+• a lack of protection from political interference

-The latter point meant key decisions were driven by schedule rather than controlling costs as politicians sought to keep up momentum early on.
+The latter point meant key decisions were driven by schedule rather than cost control as politicians sought to keep up momentum early on.

 The project was therefore pushed forward before the design was mature enough.